 This time, I have no story line in my mind.
 Just a title and the form.

 I am hoping that the loosely-knitted letters would help me complete it this time.
 Because, this time, I am not bound to the plot but more to my thoughts and emotions.
 And because I plan to share my progress with you all to keep myself motivated.

 Check out how am I doing with my story:

 I have stopped writing it for a while as I am trying to work out a bit on the structure of the incidents.
 I don’t want to go put events in the order that they happened.
-I want it to be more how you start with one thing and then you get into another thing and then you dive deeper and deeper.
-It should look like how a mind works.
-Continue reading I should write more because my brain buries more memories than I think
+I want it to be more how you start with one thing and then you get into another thing… Continue reading I should write more because my brain buries more memories than I think

 We were never taught how we should act when someone is going through a tough time or wants to share a difficult experience.
 Continue reading From sharing to listening: My journey towards healing